iarobinson/simonSays/readme.md

 I copied and modified some CSS code for the strict switch found on w3schools.
 Thank you w3schools.

-So yes, the technology desciption of this project is very simple.
+So yes, the technology description of this project is very simple.

 No libraries, just core technology.